Note

 - Fill in required subscription and instance details.

-- Select Review + create, then Create.
+- Select Review + create, and then select Create.

 Important